Alyetama/inaturalist-photo-scraper/README.md

                         Taxon id
   -o OUTPUT_DIR, --output-dir OUTPUT_DIR
                         Output directory
-  -s RESUME_FROM_PAGE, --resume-from-page RESUME_FROM_PAGE
+  -p RESUME_FROM_PAGE, --resume-from-page RESUME_FROM_PAGE
                         Page to resume from
-  -e STOP_AT_PAGE, --stop-at-page STOP_AT_PAGE
+  -P STOP_AT_PAGE, --stop-at-page STOP_AT_PAGE
                         Page to stop at
   -u RESUME_FROM_UUID_INDEX, --resume-from-uuid-index RESUME_FROM_UUID_INDEX
-                        UUID index to resume from --upload-to-s3        Upload to a S3-compatible bucket --one-page-only       Terminate after completing a single page
+                        UUID index to resume from --upload-to-s3        Upload to a S3-compatible bucket -O, --one-page-only   Terminate after completing a single page -r RESULTS_PER_PAGE, --results-per-page RESULTS_PER_PAGE
+                        Number of results per page
+  -s START_YEAR, --start-year START_YEAR
+                        Year to start from (only relevant when number of observations > 10,000) -e END_YEAR, --end-year END_YEAR
+                        Year to stop at (only relevant when number of observations > 10,000)
 ```